 The purpose of final examinations is not to ensure the hasty memorization of arguments, but to give an opportunity to draw together what has been learned into a meaningful unity.
-Although some feeling of being rushed at the semester's end is inevitable, it is important that students have sufficient time to review course materials and grasp the connections among the assignments they have studied over the previous months.
-To this end, the ITI sets aside some "reading days" prior to the final examinations.
+Although some feeling of being rushed at the term's end is inevitable, it is important that students have sufficient time to review course materials and grasp the connections among the assignments they have studied over the previous weeks.